SonarSource/sonar-php/doc/CFG.md

 ![](infeasible-finally-path.png)

 Notice that the red edge is actually impossible, but it will be present in the CFG due to this limitation.
+Consequence of this is failure to detect that `afterTry` is dead code.

 ## Tests

-The best documentation is Test Automation, see [ControlFlowGraphTest](php-frontend/src/test/java/org/sonar/php/cfg/ControlFlowGraphTest.java).
+The best documentation is Test Automation, see [ControlFlowGraphTest](../php-frontend/src/test/java/org/sonar/php/cfg/ControlFlowGraphTest.java).